bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/o/ObservationStartDate_0NUJ4QuQPDpehtroDooVHq/Documentation.md

-Start date when the observation was made
+Start date when the observation was made.